equinor/ert/docs/reference/configuration/keywords.rst

         where :code:`ID` is an arbitrary unique identifier, :code:`templates/template.txt` is the name of a template file, :code:`include.txt` is the name of the file created for each realization based on the template file,
-        and :code:`priors.txt` is a file contatining a list of parametrized keywords and a prior distribution for each.
+        and :code:`priors.txt` is a file containing a list of parametrized keywords and a prior distribution for each.

         As a more concrete example, let's configure :code:`GEN_KW` to estimate pore volume multipliers,